colrdavidson/simple_structures/README.md

 Another great tool in the toolbox is [String Interning](maps/intern.h).
 String interning is great for deduplicating key strings as you parse them in from user data.
 I've used it to squash repetitive log entries, and to do function name deduplication in profilers and linkers.

+### Neat Little Tricks

+What if you want to take messages from another thread or an external device, and they don't operate exactly in sync?
+This is where a [Ring Buffer](lists/ring_buffer.h) comes to the rescue.
+These are used a ton when sending messages to and from real hardware, like buffering keyboard input for the computer to pick up when it gets a chance.
+These can grow, like ours, or be set on a fixed chunk of memory, and have the writer block waiting for the reader to catch up.